The Finnish brother-sister duo Pole Siblings are back with new single ‘Låser in mig’, out November 5 on Strangers Candy.

 After their father passed away in late 2015, Johan and Sofia decided to gather their emotional belongings and create a new chapter of their own.
 Heavily influenced by the personal setbacks of the last few years – separations from the partners that brought them to Sweden as well as various other facets of life – their music echoes their own personal connection:

 “Death is a very humbling experience.
 You realize you can’t hold on to certain things, cause there’s no one there to help you let go of your regrets, questions or pent up anger.
 Both of us are relational people, brought up having to find strength, and refuge, in each other.
-We had a strong need to go through our shared history of emotions and they couldn’t go anywhere else than into songs”, Sofia Stolpe says about the EP.
+We had a strong need to go through our shared history of emotions and they couldn’t go anywhere else than into songs”, Sofia Stolpe explains.